SchneHa/P1-WiFi-Gateway/README.md

   wifi.ino
 ```

-Note: <Del>Only the German and Dutch versions are currently working.</Del> The French and the Swedish version needs translation improvement.
+Note: <Del>Only the German and Dutch versions are currently working.</Del> The French and the Swedish version needs improvement of translation.